tetmiranda/DAO-Proposal-Voting-System/ReadMe.md

 Allows members to put forth proposals for other members to vote on Is immutable

-This project aims to create an DAO application on the blockchain that allows users to submit new proposals for their organization, voting on said proposals, and execution of proposals.
+This project aims to create an DAO application on the blockchain that allows proposals to be submitted with users voting on said proposals using an ERC20 token.

 ### Methods

-The project will consist of minting new tokens on the Ethereum network, which will then be distributed to eligible candidates.
-These new tokens will be used for voting on proposals put forth by other eligible users by coin holders depositing their tokens into a polling wallet.
+The project will consist of minting new ERC20 tokens on the Ethereum network, which will then be distributed to eligible candidates.
+These tokens will be used for voting on proposals put forth by the head of the DAO.

-* Distribute ERC20 token “VoteCoin” to eligible users.
+* Distribute ERC20 token VOTE to eligible users.
-* Setup proposal contract, whereby the contract deployer can make one proposal per contract that represents what you are voting on (can be seen via GetInfo() call) e.g. 3 addresses for 3 different devs to potentially hire (Streamlit frontend shows which address represents who) - store extended details of proposal on IPFS.
+* Setup proposal contract, whereby the contract deployer can make one proposal per contract that represents what you are voting on (can be seen via GetInfo() call) e.g. 3 addresses for 3 different devs to potentially hire (Streamlit frontend shows which address represents who)

-* Voters send their token to who they want to vote for (tokens are restricted to being sent to the eligible addresses ie can’t be sent to random addresses.)
+* Voters send their token to who they want to vote for
-  * Basic functionality: 1 token = 1 vote (only whole numbers of tokens can be sent - set decimals to 0)
+  * Basic functionality: 1 token = 1 vote (only whole numbers of tokens can be sent)
   * Added features: Able to send multiple tokens to vote on selected proposal
 * Check total supply of each address
 Highest total supply of token in one of the proposal smart contracts wins.

-### Languages / Tools / Resources Used:

-* Smart Contracts: Solidity using Remix IDE
-* ABI (Application Binary Interface) file in JSON format
-* Metamask: interact with decentralized application
-* VS Code for Streamlit front-end

 ### Streamlit Frontend:

 We will be using Streamlit for our frontend to create a simpler and more professional interface that anyone of any skill level will be able to interact with.

-* Proposals
-* Selecting wallet
-* Checking if how many vote tokens the address holds
+* Minting tokens to addresses
-* Receiving wallet address (smart contract where proposals are held)
+* Creating proposals
-* Vote tally, everytime a vote is cast it automatically updates.
+* Voting on proposals using tokens
+* Tallying number of votes for each proposal

 ### Steps to run Onchain Voting

+1. Download all resources in Proposal folder.
-1. Create accounts in Metamask using Ganache.
+2. Create accounts in Metamask using Ganache.
-2. Deploy Token.sol and three Proposal.sol smart contracts through Remix (recommended to use one address for all deployment).
+3. Deploy Token.sol and three Proposal.sol smart contracts through Remix (recommended to use one address for all deployment).
-3. Setup .env file with newly created smart contract addresses.
+4. Setup .env file with newly created smart contract addresses SMART_CONTRACT_ADDRESS_1, SMART_CONTRACT_ADDRESS_2, SMART_CONTRACT_ADDRESS_3, are the variables for the proposal contract        addresses.
+   SMART_CONTRACT_ADDRESS_TOKEN is the variable for the Vote token address.
-4. Run streamlit interface.
+5. Run streamlit interface.

 Now you can mint tokens, create proposals onchain and vote for the proposals you like.